patrickfan/GenAI4UQ/README.md

 3. python main.py
 4. The results, including parameter posterior samples and predictive uncertainty, will be saved in the Results directory.

-## Example 3: High-Dimensional Input Parameters – Geological Storage Case
+## Example 3: High-Dimensional Input Parameters – Geological Carbon Storage Case
 We forecast the full 2D pressure distribution (64x128 grid) for a geological storage application.
 Observations are from 10 monitoring points at the injection well.

 ### Instructions